Vanessi-K/BA-controversial_feature_detection/README.md

 In the following the process for getting to the final result will be explained.
 To try the code yourself you would need to apply for the full DeTox-dataset and place it at `detox/DeTox-Dataset_complete.sqlite3`.

+## 01: Modify data structure
+In a first step the given data-structure was transformed into a format appropriate for the use case.
+For each comment that had a conversation-id assigned the next two comment-texts of the conversation are each added as a property to the comment.
+This is done to have a better overview of the conversation and to be able to evaluate if the reactions to a comment are of a different opinion or not.
+The resulting data-structure is saved as a CSV-file.
+The available columns in the end are:
+- id
+- c_id
+- c_text
+- date
+- conv_id
+- reaction1
+- reaction2

 # Acknowledgements
 The dataset used in this thesis is the [Detox](https://github.com/hdaSprachtechnologie/detox)-dataset which was presented in Demus et al. (2022, pp. 143–153).